sitedata/checklyhq.com/site/content/docs/alerting/_index.md

 When a check failure is resolved, we cancel any outstanding reminders so you don't get mixed signals.
 {{</info>}}

-##  Alert channels

-Similar to the alert settings, Checkly allows you to manage your alert channels on two different levels:

-- Account level
-- Per check level

-Use the account level to make sure everyone is always updated for all failing and recovered checks.
-This where you would put your team's email address or add a hook for your Ops team's Slack channel.

-If you want to alert one specific person or team for one specific check, you can set the alerts on the check level.
-You are free to mix and match both levels.

-{{< info >}} Alerts are de-doubled before alerting, so you will never get two alerts because they were set at both levels.{{< /info >}}

 ## Muting alerts

 Toggling the "mute" checkbox on a check stops the sending of all alerts but keeps the check running.
 This is useful when